 - The demonstration puts funding incentives in line with program goals and good practice.
-For children who can safely remain in their home with appropriate services or be returned home through appropriate reunification services, this can provide an alternative to children entering or remaining in expensive out-of-home care. - For children who cannot safely remain in the home or return home, the focus should be on moving the children towards permanence through adoption or other appropriate alternatives. - By reducing high cost out-of-home care, the resulting savings can be invested in additional services to families rather than resulting in a reduction of federal funding. - Under the waiver, money will follow the service needs of the family and child, not the arcane requirements of federal regulations. - Funds can be used flexibly for an array of services to provide services needed by the family.
+For children who can safely remain in their home with appropriate services or be returned home through appropriate reunification services, this can provide an alternative to children entering or remaining in expensive out-of-home care. - For children who cannot safely remain in the home or return home, the Department and its partner agencies work on moving the children towards permanence through adoption or other appropriate alternatives. - By reducing high cost out-of-home care, the resulting savings can be invested in additional services to families rather than resulting in a reduction of federal funding. - Under the waiver, money follows the service needs of the family and child, not the arcane requirements of federal regulations. - Funds are being used flexibly to expand the array of services needed by the children and their families.